How do I become an intern?

 When does the internship start and how long do interns stay?

-The start date for summer of 2019 is yet to be determined.
-Summer internships last 11 weeks.
+The internship for Summer 2019 dates are Wednesday, May 29th - Friday, August 9th.
 The start date for fall and spring internships can be determined with the Internship Director.
 Typically, an internship lasts the whole summer or semester.

 How many hours per week will I be working?

 Summer internships will be a full-time job.
 Fall and Spring internships can be part -time.
 Summer interns should plan to work about 40 hours per week between your direct placement, church and other intern activities.
-If it is longer than a summer or semester the hours will be discussed with the intern, Internship Director, and supervisor.
+If it is longer than a semester, the hours will be discussed with the intern, Internship Director, and supervisor.

 Can I take a vacation or go away for the weekend?

 Yes, as long as the timing works with your particular ministry.
-All vacations should be approved ahead of time by your direct supervisor and the Internship Director.
+All vacations must be approved ahead of time by your direct supervisor and the Internship Director.
 It is likely that it will not be a problem at all.
-Memorial Day and the 4th of July are honored as holidays in most cases.
+ODM observes most major holidays, which will be discussed upon acceptance.

 Can I receive credit for my internship?